TourTrak/devcycle-mobile-app/README.md

 devcycle-mobile-app
 ===================

-devcycle-mobile-app is a hybrid iOS/Android applicatiion built using Sencha Touch and Cordova for the TD Five Boro Bike Tour.
+devcycle-mobile-app is a hybrid iOS/Android application built using Sencha Touch and Cordova for the TD Five Boro Bike Tour.
 To setup the dashboard/server that is used alongside this application, please refer first to our [TourTrak server repository].

 ![screenshot](https://raw.githubusercontent.com/tofferrosen/devcycle-mobile-app/master/preview.png)